Nissan Almera: Mexico

 The third generation Versa saloon came to the Mexican market on 1 October 2019.
 It comes in four trim lines: Sense, Advance, Exclusive, and Platinum.
-The previous generation Versa, albeit with fewer trim lines, continues to be sold in Mexico and in Latin America under the name of V-Drive.
+The previous generation Versa, albeit with fewer trim lines, continued to be sold in Mexico and in Latin America under the name of V-Drive until 2026, when the V-Drive name was transferred to the pre-facelift N18 Versa sold alongside the facelift.

 The facelifted Versa was launched to the Mexican market on 10 February 2023.
 Similar to the pre-facelift model, it is powered by the HR16DE naturally-aspirated 1.6-litre engine as standard on four trim levels: Sense, Advance, Exclusive and SR. The Sense and Advance trim levels are paired with 5-speed Manual, while the Advance, Exclusive and SR trim levels are paired with CVT.
 The sport-oriented SR replaced the luxury-oriented Platinum from the lineup.

 United States

-The fourth generation-N18 sedan was unveiled on 12 April 2019 at the Rock the Ocean's Tortuga Music Festival in Fort Lauderdale, Florida, United States, as the third generation Versa saloon, one week before its public debut at the 2019 New York International Auto Show.
-Sales began in August 2019, for the 2020 model year.
-It is based on the Renault–Nissan CMF-B, which is shared with the Renault Clio V, Renault Captur, fifth-generation Micra and the Kicks.

-In the United States, the third-generation Versa is available in three trim levels: S, SV and SR. The new Versa includes the Nissan Safety Shield driver assistance technologies as standard equipment, as well as push-button ignition, 7-inch touchscreen audio system, cruise control, power windows, and power door locks.
+In the United States, sales began in August 2019, for the 2020 model year.
+The third-generation Versa is available in three trim levels: S, SV and SR. The new Versa includes the Nissan Safety Shield driver assistance technologies as standard equipment, as well as push-button ignition, 7-inch touchscreen audio system, cruise control, power windows, and power door locks.
 Higher trim levels offer features such as aluminium-alloy wheels, Apple CarPlay and Android Auto smartphone integration, SiriusXM Satellite Radio, a LCD instrument cluster display, LED daytime running accent lamps, Nissan Intelligent Key system, and combination Primatex (leatherette) and cloth seating surfaces.

 The facelifted Versa was unveiled on 10 October 2022 for the 2023 model year.
-It features a redesigned front fascia and grille, and a new S Plus package, which adds Apple CarPlay and Android Auto to the S trim, was introduced.
+It features a new S Plus package, which adds Apple CarPlay and Android Auto to the S trim.

 In June 2025, Nissan announced that it would discontinue the base, 5-speed manual model of the Versa in the United States due to both United States tariffs on auto manufacturing in Mexico and a lack of sales; it was the last car sold in the U.S. to still offer a 5-speed manual option.

+Nissan has discontinued the Versa for the U.S. market after the 2025 model year, with production ending in December 2025.
+No 2026 model will be available stateside, ending its run as America's cheapest new car under $20,000.
+Nissan cites its product strategy shift toward higher-margin vehicles like the Sentra and Kicks.